bakdata/kafka-brute-force-serde/README.md

 To use it with your Kafka Connect connectors, just configure your converter as `com.bakdata.kafka.BruteForceConverter`.

-Byte default, the converter attempts to deserialize messages using the following converters in this order:
+By default, the converter attempts to deserialize messages using the following converters in this order:
 - AvroConverter
 - StringConverter
 - ByteArrayConverter